-The decrease in total assets at September 30, 2023, is primarily due to cash operating activities of \$5.2 million, and a reduction in payables of \$0.8 million, partially offset by the \$5.1 million financing completed in February 2023.
+Total assets remained relatively consistent, decreasing by \$0.3 million.
+Decreases in total assets at December 31, 2023, arose from cash operating activities of \$5.9 million, a reduction in payables of \$0.5 million, and a reduction in the value of the Alpha marketable securities of \$0.4 million.
 Cash operating activities includes exploration and evaluation activities, salaries, management consulting and director fees, investor relations fees, transfer agent and filing fees, office fees, and professional fees.
+The decreases were offset by the \$5.1 million financing completed in February 2023, as well as the \$0.9 million rights offering completed in December 2023 and tranches 1-3 of the private placement financing completed in December 2023 (\$0.8 million).

-Current liabilities at September 30, 2023 primarily decreased due to the reduction in payables of \$0.7 million, mainly as a result of payment of December 31, 2022 payables in the current period and lower overall expenditure levels.
+Current liabilities at December 31, 2023, primarily decreased due to the reduction in payables of \$0.5 million, mainly as a result of payment of December 31, 2022, payables in the current period and lower overall expenditure levels.